Guide to V2Ray configuration

 What is the difference between V2Ray and Shadowsocks?

 The difference is still that Shadowsocks is just a simple proxy tool; it is a protocol of encryption.
-However, V2Ray is positioned as a platform, and any developer can use the modules provided by V2Ray to develop new proxy software.
+However, V2Ray is designed as a platform, and any developer can use the modules provided by V2Ray to develop new proxy software.

-Since V2Ray is complicated, why using it?
+Since V2Ray is more complicated, why using it?

 - A new and powerful protocol: V2Ray uses the new self-developed VMess protocol, which improves some of the existing shortcomings of Shadowsocks and is more difficult to detect by the firewall.